Once the darkness is embraced

 - A shaker made with tin can filled with dry beans?

-- Two Spell Sticks that sound pleasant when whacked together?
+- Two wands that sound pleasant when whacked together?

 - Comb with wax paper kazoo?